 Posted in on June 24, 2015

-Robinson Calcagnie Robinson Shapiro Davis, Inc. (RCRSD) is pleased to announce that on June 18, 2015, the Fourth Appellate District (Division One) of the California Court of Appeal summarily denied St. Joseph Health System’s petition for a peremptory writ of mandate, prohibition, or other relief in which it sought to overturn the trial court’s orders granting class certification and denying St. Joseph Health System’s motion for summary judgment.
+Robinson Calcagnie, Inc. is pleased to announce that on June 18, 2015, the Fourth Appellate District (Division One) of the California Court of Appeal summarily denied St. Joseph Health System’s petition for a peremptory writ of mandate, prohibition, or other relief in which it sought to overturn the trial court’s orders granting class certification and denying St. Joseph Health System’s motion for summary judgment.

 In December 2014, the trial court certified a class of individuals whose confidential medical information was made publicly accessible on the Internet by St. Joseph Health System.
 In January 2015, the trial court denied St. Joseph Health System’s motion for summary judgment which sought an order that there was no dispute as to any material fact (and that Plaintiffs’ case should be dismissed).
 St. Joseph Health System filed the writ petition with the Court of Appeal that was recently denied.
 Trial in this case is scheduled to begin August 24, 2015.